vijinho/beautifully-simple-static-blog/README.md

 * Generates static HTML files under [www/blog/](www/blog) from [markdown](https://guides.github.com/features/mastering-markdown/)
 * Generated HTML is optionally minified and saved
 * Caching, minification and static files can be disabled if needed
+* RSS feed generated at `www/blog/rss.xml` and referenced in [robots.txt](www/robots.txt) to generate sitemap for blogs.

 ## Easy Setup